spirit-island/spirit-island-mod/README.rst

 Spirit Island - [By MJ & iakona]
 --------------------------------

-This is a mod for Tabletop Simulator of Spirit island.
-The current version is maintained by MJ  & iakona.
-This copy is an unpacked version by @tomprince, using `tabletop-tools <https://pypi.org/project/tabletop-tools/>`_.
+This is a mod for Tabletop Simulator of Spirit Island.
+This copy is an unpacked version using `tabletop-tools <https://pypi.org/project/tabletop-tools/>`.

 To build the mod::